A SELF-ASSESSMENT OF SURVIVAL

 Enjoying Life – 30%

-I try to relax and enjoy life, but worries still affect me.
+I try to rest and appreciate life, though worries often interfere.

 Health – 60%

-I jog when I can after sending my kids to school.
-I am not fully following my doctor’s medication, but I still feel okay.
+I jog when possible after sending my children to school.
+I do not always follow my medication strictly, but I manage to function.

 Gratitude – 50%

-I try to end each day by being thankful that I survived another day.
+I try to end each day with gratitude—for having survived another day.

-This is not a good score, but it shows where I am right now.
+It is not a high score, but it reflects where I am honestly at this point in my life.
 It reminds me that I still have a long way to go.

-Life keeps moving forward, and I have to move with it.
-No matter how difficult things become, I need to keep going for myself and for my family.
+Life continues to move forward, and I must move with it.
+No matter how difficult things become, I need to keep going, for myself and for my family.

 © 2019 ET PLUS . articles · All Rights Reserved | My Office Diaries